Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 kubectl describe secret $SECRET_NAME
 ```

-If we examine the output from these commands we can see that the nginx Pod has an Service Account 'default' and that that account has a secret that contains the properties: `namespace`  `ca.cert` and `token`.
+If we examine the output from these commands we can see that the nginx Pod has an Service Account 'default' and that the account has a secret that contains the properties: `namespace`  `ca.cert` and `token`.
 We can also copy the token and navigate to [https://jwt.io/](https://jwt.io/)  and examine it futher.

 ```json
 {